Roasted Tomato, Almond, and Tahini Dip recipe for Secret Recipe Club!

 This dip is packed with some wonderful flavors without too much effort.
 Grape (or cherry) tomatoes are baked in the oven until wrinkled, golden, and starting to burst.
 Make sure you use a rimmed baking sheet to keep the juice from escaping and getting all over the oven.
 They are blended in the food processor with roasted almonds, tahini, and seasonings until smooth.
 I served the dip with pita chips, but it would also be delicious with tortilla chips or even flatbread.

 There is a little bit of a kick with the addition of cayenne pepper.
 If you want it spicier, bump up the amount.
 For less spice, decrease it to about a pinch.

 Tahini is a sesame seed paste created from ground toasted or raw sesame seeds.
 It is becoming more readily available in the international or health food section of most larger supermarkets.
-It is also available on Amazon: Baron’s Kosher 100% Pure Ground Sesame Tahini 16-ounce Jars (Pack of 2) and Achva Organic Tahini, 17.6 Ounce.
+It is also available on Amazon: Baron’s Kosher 100% Pure Ground Sesame Tahini 16-ounce Jars (Pack of 2).
 If you are unable to find it, you can also make your own.
 I have seen multiple recipes, but have not tried any myself yet.
 Make sure you stir the tahini well before using, especially down to the bottom of the container.

 Check out what everyone else made in Group C:

 - Chocolate Pecan Pie from My Wholefood Family